How to Apply

 The applicant/student should then collect the necessary documents in Step 2 including: One Academic Reference, Official Home Institution Transcript, and Proof of English Proficiency (if applicable) and submit all documents to his/her Home Institution (International/Erasmus/Exchange/Study Abroad Office) or Study Abroad Provider.

-Step 3 - Home Institution/Study Abroad Provider completes
+Step 3 - Home Institution/Study Abroad Provider completes and signs

 The student/applicant's Home Institution's International/Erasmus/Exchange/Study Abroad Office or Study Abroad Provider will complete Step 3 and sign the Declaration.